The History Of Winter Holidays and Christmas Floral Bouquets for the Holidays

 It originated in 1966 as part of the civil rights movement.
 Since then, it has become a mainstream stay of black culture in America.
 It was intended as an alternative to the traditionally white-centred Christmas holidays.
 Today, it is still a reclamation of important African values for many black citizens in the USA.

 The main colours of the Holiday are the traditional African-American Green, red and black.
-As such, we recommend Urban Jungle Bouquet holiday floral bouquets for this celebration.
+As such, we recommend our mint green and red infinity roses paired with our black suede or matte box for a timeless, festive combination.

 The Human Tradition of Loving the World